marinednadude/OSU-Parada-universal-16S-PCR/NOAA-PMEL-OME-OSU-Parada-universal-16S-PCR-Protocol-BeBOP copy.md

 | Positive control  | PCR positive control.
 Typically a synthetic DNA strand, non-indigenous DNA extract, or intentionally designed mock community loaded in place of a sample on a PCR to control for contamination and index hopping in the PCR step. |

 ## BACKGROUND

+**NOTE: This is NOT THE RECOMMENDED Parada 16S PCR protocol, for the standard OME protocol, see [NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP.md](https://github.com/marinednadude/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP/blob/main/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP.md)**

 ### Summary